zakiimz/noidea/ROADMAP.md

 ### 📊 Phase 4: Commit Pattern Analyzer (Offline Logic)

-**🔹 Goal:** Provide deeper insights based on Git behavior without needing AI.
+**🔹 Goal:** Provide highly customizable AI personality setups and configuration.

 #### ✅ Tasks:
-- [ ] Track:
+- [ ] Improve the LLM prompt greatly in accordance to the following steps
-  - Time of day
-  - Frequency of commits
-  - Message patterns (e.g., "fix", "final", "pls work")
-- [ ] Generate local-only messages based on trends:
-  - "You haven't committed in 3 days"
-  - "5 commits with the same message detected"
-- [ ] Cache commit data in local SQLite or JSON
+- [ ] Personality Configuration:
+  - [ ] Create highly flexible configuration seutp for the LLM setup
+  - [ ] Users should be able to create custom Prompts and Peronsalities for their noidea prompt
+- [ ] Offer 3 Default Personality Setups for users to choose

 ---